silkylogs/todo/README.md

 # Todo
-Todo is a minimalist, queue based note taking tool which allows the user to:
+This repository hosts a suite of note taking tools implemented in different programming lanugages, written mainly to serve as a step up from generic "hello world" projects which must be able to at least perform the following tasks:

 - Enqueue a note
 - List all notes
 - Dequeue a particular note from the queue

 ## Usage
 Invoking `todo`, without any arguements, returns the last note added to the queue.
-(Unless the queue is empty, in which case the program will inform the user of this)

 Enqueueing a note is done using the following syntax:
 ```